Chelsea monitoring Lewandowski transfer situation as wantaway Bayern Munich star linked with Barcelona | Goal.com

 There have been no active talks to force a move away over the summer, with the Belgian instructing his entourage that he wants to get the most out of his season first.

-However, it is clear that Tuchel has been unwilling to adapt his style of play to suit Lukaku and that the striker has been unable to slot into this particular style of play.
+However, it is clear that Tuchel has been unwilling to adapt his style of play to suit Lukaku and that the striker has been unable to slot into the German's tactical formations.

 Indeed, the signing of Lukaku came after Chelsea held talks over moves with other options last summer, including Lewandowski, Tottenham's Harry Kane and Manchester City-bound Erling Haaland.
 None were viable so Lukaku was signed instead.